holderlb/WSU-SAILON-NG/domains/vizdoom/README.md

 ## Novelty Indicator

-After each sensor fecture vector, the novelty generator sends a novelty indicator, which indicates if the current episode is novel "true", not novel "false" (i.e., novelty level 0), or unknown "null".
+After each sensor fecture vector, the novelty generator sends a novelty indicator, which indicates if the current e[README.md](README.md)pisode is novel "true", not novel "false" (i.e., novelty level 0), or unknown "null".
 The novelty indicator will be the same for every turn during an episode.